Bankoga/golem/core/region_confs/config_rules.md

   - cck basket

 > The different supported cell morphologies are still a WIP
-> What determines the length of each dendrite?

 A Cell Type is a tuple of an activation_type, a single cell_morphology, & one or more destinations.